 MacKenzie: Dayton NCLEX course instructor

-...pleasure of working with hundreds of college and high-school students in many different psychological and biological sciences classes.
+...recent graduate of Ohio University, I have had the pleasure of working with hundreds of college and high-school students in many different psychological and biological sciences classes.
 My passion for teaching has been developed from creating fun lesson plans for my students which teach them not only the material they need to know, but also how to use their individual strengths to find their own study methods.
-I look forward to using my experience and energy to help students in the future!
+I look forward to using my experience and...

 Education & Certification